Build a form with Rewst's Form Builder

 , you can use the same form for both client cases.
 The form will be pulled from the relevant system.

-can be hard-coded to allow a single workflow to handle different returned properties, as shown in the image above.
+can be hard-coded to allow a single workflow to handle different returned properties.

 Here's a Jinja code snippet for achieving this:

+Recall that you can access all forms in your form list in Rewst.
 Understanding how to test a form can sometimes be confusing due to its intrinsic link to a workflow.
-To get the Form URL for testing:
+To get the Form URL for testing directly from a workflow:

 Select the desired organization's form from the list.